mayer79/effectplots/cran-comments.md

-## effectplots 0.2.1
+## effectplots 0.2.2

 Dear CRAN team

-This is a small update which mainly brings the plotting of NA values on the x axis.
+This is a small update with some internal improvements and code simplifications.

 ## R CMD check results